Ramsi-K/notebookify/README.md

 ## Why Notebookify?

 The project’s new name represents its goal: to simplify and streamline the process of converting, managing, and sharing notebooks in a flexible and user-friendly manner.
 Whether for Markdown conversion, cloud integration, or custom templates, Notebookify is designed to adapt to diverse workflows.

+### Known Issues

+- Plotly static snapshot functionality is still under development.
+Currently, the tool identifies Plotly outputs but does not generate snapshots.